California power producer PG&E files amended reorganization plan

 PG&E came under renewed criticism this year for precautionary power outages to guard against the risk of wildfires posed by extremely dry and windy weather, as regulators and consumer activists labeled the company’s outages as being too broad without appropriate communication to customers.

-Reporting by Kanishka Singh in Bengaluru; Editing by Himani Sarkar and Stephen Coates
+Reporting by Kanishka Singh in Bengaluru; Editing by Himani Sarkar, Stephen Coates and David Evans